RobotNerd/outline-format/README.md

 - Quoted strings that span multiple lines should be left-aligned following the same rules as standard multi-line indenting.

-## Examples
+## Examples and testing

-The `example/` directory contains example outline files.
-The `example/test.outline` is meant to be used to test syntax highlighting editor plugins.
-It contains a lot of edge cases.
+The `test/` directory contains example outline files.
+Each file contains examples for a specific formatting type.
+The focus is to provide examples of edge cases that could cause problems for syntax highlighters.

 ## Acknowledgements